kuvia/drive_rss/README.md

 A small Python script that generates a RSS feed ready to be consumed by a Podcast player from a publicly shared Google Drive folder.
 I use it to periodically call it and put the resulting file on a small webhost to have my personalized Podcast feed.

+Items are currently sorted so the latest changed files appear at the top.

 ## Installation

 Create a Python 3 virtual environment: